Dear University of the Highlands and Islands,

 A response will be sent to you promptly and in any case not later than 20 working days after the date we received your email.

 The University will make every effort to provide you with the information requested; if any clarification is required, the University will contact you as soon as possible.
 In some circumstances, it may not be possible to provide you with an answer to your enquiry.
 Where the University believes this is the case, you will be informed in writing, stating the reason(s).
 If the information you are seeking is already published by the University, or is otherwise available to members of the public, you will be sent details outlining how to access the information.
 You will be advised if it is necessary for the University to charge a fee to cover the costs of processing your request.
 Should this be the case, please note the information cannot be released until such payment is received.

 If you have any questions regarding your request for information then please do not hesitate to contact me.

 Corporate Governance Officer

 Re: Freedom of Information (Scotland) Act 2002 – Request for Information

-I refer to your request for information received on the 29th October 2019, relating to trigger warnings – FOI 123.
+I refer to your request for information received on the 19th February 2018, relating to counselling services - FOI 022.

-I am writing to confirm that the University of the Highlands and Islands does not have any trigger warnings in place.
-The University operates as a collegiate federal partnership comprising of thirteen independent further and higher education colleges, specialist colleges and research institutions.
-A list of contact details for our partner organisations is available at http://www.uhi.ac.uk/en/campuses and further information about the University is available online at http://www.uhi.ac.uk/en
+I write to inform you that the University of the Highlands and Islands does not store this information collectively.
+The University operates as a collegiate federal partnership comprising of thirteen further and higher education colleges, specialist colleges and research institutions and tuition fees are collected directly by these independent institutions.
+A list of contact details for our partner organisations is available at http://www.uhi.ac.uk/en/campuses and you may wish to contact our partners directly in connection with your request.

 If you are not satisfied with our response or our reasoning set-out above, you have forty working days in which to request a review of our decision.
 Any request should be put in writing and should be sent to me at the address detailed at the bottom of this email.
 Your request should: